cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/util/MathUtil.rst

 same
 ^^^^

-.. java:method:: public static boolean same(double a, double b)
+.. java:method:: public static boolean same(double first, double second)
    :outertype: MathUtil

    Checks if two double numbers are equals, considering a precision error or 0.01.
 That is, if the different between the two numbers are lower or equal to 0.01, they are considered equal.

-   :param a: the first number to check
+   :param first: the first number to check
-   :param b: the second number to check
+   :param second: the second number to check
    :return: true if the numbers are equal considering the precision error

 same
 ^^^^

-.. java:method:: public static boolean same(double a, double b, double precisionError)
+.. java:method:: public static boolean same(double first, double second, double precisionError)
    :outertype: MathUtil

    Checks if two double numbers are equals, considering a given precision error.
 That is, if the different between the two numbers are lower or equal to the precision error, they are considered equal.

-   :param a: the first number to check
+   :param first: the first number to check
-   :param b: the second number to check
+   :param second: the second number to check
    :param precisionError: the precision error used to compare the numbers
    :return: true if the numbers are equal considering the precision error